 It’s always a good idea to have a close friend or family member present in the courtroom with cash bail in hand at your arraignment.

-“Arraignment” is your first court appearance in a criminal case.
+“Arraignment” is your first court appearance in a criminal case after you've been arrested.
 “Bail” is a sum of money that the court may require you to pay before releasing you.
 The purpose of bail is to make sure you come back to court when required.

 Cash bail is bail posted in the form of cash.
 Bail can be posted in forms other than cash, such as a bail bond.